kahkengwong/CEP-IP_Framework/README.md

 ## 🎯Aims of the Project
 The following are the project's objectives:
-1) To optimize and interpret the modeling with mgcv package including *k*, $\lambda$, and $\gamma$ optimization process, PRSS and REML convergence, and visualization of splines' formation.
+1) To optimize and explain the modeling with mgcv package including *k*, $\lambda$, and $\gamma$ optimization process, PRSS and REML convergence, and visualization of splines' formation.
 2) To determine how much does _TRPM4_ explain variability in Ribo (average expression of seven ribosomal genes) expression via deviance explained, GAM's performance metrics.
 3) To identify which cells hold strong _TRPM4_-Ribo relationship via the CEP-IP framework, and to uncover their potentially distinctive biology.